tmarkiewicz/weather-ruby/readme.md

 ## Setup
 If not already installed, you'll need the [bundler gem](https://bundler.io/) for this proejct.

-Once bundler is installed, you'll need to install the gems listed in the `Gemfile`
+Once bundler is installed, you can install the gems listed in the `Gemfile`

 ``` bash
 $ gem install bundler